 In this Section, you will find a description of the procedure that Market Participants must follow to register an asset or resource.
-This manual explains the registration process for Load Assets, Asset Related Demands (ARDs), Generator Assets, Tie-Line Assets, Demand Assets, Alternative Technology Regulation Resources (ATRRs), and Storage as Transmission-Only Assets (SATOAs).
+This manual explains the registration process for Load Assets, Asset Related Demands (ARDs), Generator Assets, Tie-Line Assets, Demand Assets, Alternative Technology Regulation Resources (ATRRs), Distributed Energy Resources (DERs), and Storage as Transmission-Only Assets (SATOAs).

 The purpose of registration is to identify assets, their location and characteristics, so that assets can participate in the ISO-administered markets.